 Orderhive Inventory Control System / What can we offer?

 A good Inventory System integrates with all departments such as warehouses, manufacturing, distribution, stores, and finance that can help the company maintain transparency.
 Revlon is a multinational company that has complex working platforms, thus, it needs an Inventory Control System that promises it the same efficiency as Revlon’s.
 Orderhive Inventory Control System is the solution to all the flaws that Revlon faced while working with SAP ERP.
+A perpetual inventory system is the perfect solution to Revlon ERP failures.
 Moreover, Orderhive Inventory Control System maintains transparency along with all the indications that sum up to be a good Perpetual Inventory System.